-The parameter "cflux" is used to assign an energy stream to nodes.
+The parameter "force" is used to assign force values to nodes.
 For example send nodes abq force 1.
 20. 0.

-The parameter "force" is used to assign force values to nodes.
-For example will assign the specified forces to all nodes of the set nodes.
+will assign the specified forces to all nodes of the set nodes.

 The parameter "mpc" is either used to create input for the user-subroutine umpc which forces all nodes from "set" to rotate by an average value specified with "rotation" around the vector v, or to create a rigid body.
 In case of a rotation the value has to be in degree were 90 degree is orthogonal.
 For example send nodes abq mpc 4.
 1. 0.
 0.